torvalds/linux/Documentation/admin-guide/initrd.rst

 normal system operation without requiring the use of a bloated "generic" kernel or re-compiling or re-linking the kernel.

-A second scenario is for installations where Linux runs on systems with different hardware configurations in a single administrative domain.
+A second scenario is for installations where GNU/Linux runs on systems with different hardware configurations in a single administrative domain.
 In such cases, it is desirable to generate only a small set of kernels (ideally only one) and to keep the system-specific part of configuration